 The disclosure process involves you and your former partner providing certain documents to each other.
 For property matters, these documents include tax returns, bank, loan and credit card statements, and financial statements for corporate entities.
 And for parenting matters documents could include things like medical reports about a child or parent, school reports and photographs.
 At the First Court Hearing, the Judge will usually make an order setting out what documents the parties must disclose to each other (if they have not already).

-A Family Report is a report prepared by a family consultant (social worker or psychologist) appointed by the Court.
+A Family Report is a report prepared by a Family Consultant.
 The family consultant will individually meet with you and with the other parent.
 The children will also meet with the family consultant.
 After meeting with all relevant parties, the family consultant provides an independent assessment of the issues to the Court, which will assist the Court when making decisions about the children.

 Independent Children’s Lawyer